sangeethvarma/sangeethvarma.github.io/_pages/cv.md

 ### Surveys

 - March, 2022: As part of a team, designed, conducted and analyzed a household-based survey on _Multidimensional Poverty Index, Community
     Well-being, and Institutional Interface_ in Vashi Naka, Mumbai on behalf of [YUVA India](https://yuvaindia.org/).
+The survey was complemented with in-depth interviews and Focus-Group Discussions.
 Created a report: \"Breaking the Cycle of Poverty: Exploring the Multidimensional Poverty Index and Institutional Interface to Promote Community Well-being\", that was well-received by the organization.

 - July, 2015: As part of a team, designed, conducted and analyzed the results of a household-based survey to study the status and well-being of the elderly in the Chullickal ward of the Kochi Municipal Corporation, on behalf of the Corporation and HelpAge India.
 Created and presented a report to the authorities.

 ## Teaching